QiuYukang/5G-LENA/doc/source/nr-module.rst

    :align: center
    :scale: 35 %

-   LTE/NR CLPC collaboration diagram: TPC command being sent by NrGnbPhy with DCI, and the TPC command reception, reporting to NrUePowerControl and applying for the next transmission occasion
+LTE/NR CLPC collaboration diagram: TPC command being sent by NrGnbPhy with DCI, and the TPC command reception, reporting to NrUePowerControl and applying for the next transmission occasion.

 HARQ
 ****